elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

 :this
 ```

-Those affordances, which we call here "optional syntax", allow the language syntax core to be small, without sacrificing the readability and expressivess of your code.
+Those affordances, which we call here "optional syntax", allow the language syntax core to be small, without sacrificing the readability and expressiveness of your code.
 This is what allows us to write:

 ```elixir
 defmodule Math do